 Training and periodic refresher programmes for personnel involved in the preparation and revision of financial information, as well as in the assessment of the ICFR system, covering at least accounting standards, auditing, internal control and risk management.

-With regard to employee training in financial and control issues, AmRest provides through its:
+With regard to employee training in financial and control issues, AmRest provides through internal and external trainings.